 Our second site for the day was the Temple of Garni, the last of the pagan temple in Armenia.
 Geghard and Garni are around 45 minutes from Yerevan and it requires climbing up into the mountains.

 Our last and final monastery was located one hour from Yerevan next to the beautiful lake of Sevan.
 The monastery was originally built on a island, but due to water drainage, it became a peninsula and became accessible to visitors.
 The monastery stands very picturesque with Sevan Lake in the background.
 This was a completely new and different monastery, with it not being carved into a mountain.
-On the day we went, the wind was biting thought so be prepared for that.
+On the day we went, the wind was biting though so be prepared for that.
 It remains cold there with it being by the lake.

 After our visit, we got dropped off at the Cascade in Yerevan.
 We opted to walk down because it is much easier.
 The Cascade features multiple levels adorned with fountains.
 The views can be spectacular on a clear day offering views of central Yerevan and Mount Ararat.
 Apparently, during the spring, it is teeming with people, flowers and looks very much like a great garden.
 At the base is where you can find cafes, restaurants and concerts during the spring to fall season.
-It looked far on the map, but once we started walking, pausing to chat, take photos and experience the sites, the walk was management to Republic Square and back to our Airbnb.
+It looked far on the map, but once we started walking, pausing to chat, take photos and experiencing the sites, the walk was manageable to Republic Square and back to our Airbnb.